Headache, Cluster

 - Mean age of onset: 30 years; women often develop cluster headache (CH) earlier in life (20s).

-- Activation of the trigeminovascular system which leads to the release of vasodilatory peptides including substance P, neurokinin, and calcitonin gene-related peptide (CGRP)
+- Activation of the trigeminovascular and parasympathetic system which leads to the release of neurokinins and vasodilatory peptides including vasoactive intestinal peptide (VIP), and calcitonin gene-related peptide (CGRP)

-- Posterior hypothalamus activation and the hypothalamic-brainstem-cerebellar interconnections may trigger an attack by activating trigeminal nociceptive pathways through increased parasympathetic outflow.
+- Posterior hypothalamus activation; hypothalamic-midbrain-brainstem interconnections may trigger an attack by activating trigeminal nociceptive pathways through increased parasympathetic outflow.

 - Alterations in the descending pain modulation network and disordered pain modulation during cluster periods